adobe/vent/README.md

 ### Capture vs Bubbling

+When an event is dispatched, it goes through two phases of *propagation* where it moves among ancestor elements in the DOM, executing listeners along the way.

-During the *capture phase* the event "trickles down" from the `window` to the element that dispatched the event, then, during the *bubble phase*, the event "bubbles up" from the element that dispatched the event to the `window`.
+During the *capture phase*, the event "trickles down" from the `window` to the element that dispatched the event, then, during the *bubble phase*, the event "bubbles up" from the element that dispatched the event to the `window`.

 ```
                   1st     ^